CraftAcademyLabs/ca_course/extras/rails-scaffold.md

   travis encrypt $(heroku auth:token) --add deploy.api_key
   ```

-  If that fails for you, grab your Heroku key with `heroku auth:token` and run: `travis encrypt YOUR_HEROKU_KEY`.
+  If that fails for you, grab your Heroku key manually with `heroku auth:token`, copy it, and run: `travis encrypt YOUR_HEROKU_KEY`.

-  Spin back up that `.travis.yml` file and add:
+  Open up your `.travis.yml` file and add:

   ```
   deploy: